JMateusSousa/JMateusSousa/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hello, good to see you here👋</h1>

 ###

-<p align="left">My name is José Mateus and I'm an iOS Developer and Bioengineering Reseacher, from Brazil.<br><br>I'm fascinated by technology, and I'm focusing on mobile architectures and applications.</p>
+<p align="left">My name is José Mateus and I'm a iOS Developer and Bioengineering Reseacher, from Brazil.<br><br>I'm fascinated by technology, and I'm focusing on mobile architectures and applications.</p>

 ###